Raffles Financial Group Limited: Raffles Financial Shareholders Update

-Pursuant to the Share Purchase Agreement, Company acquired all the outstanding share capital of RFA in a purchase consideration of SGD2.00 and in a performance consideration equal to ten (10) times of RFA's audited net profit after tax for the financial year ending 30th June 2022, payable in the Company's shares valued at CDN10.00 per share.
+Pursuant to the JVA, both Parties incorporated a joint venture company in Singapore named "Raffles Financial Americas Pte Ltd" in which the Company and SC held 51% and 49% respectively.
+Raffles Financial Americas Pte.
+Ltd. ("RFA", or the "JV") had also entered into a joint venture agreement with the Joseph Sassoon Group ("JSG"), a privately owned investment management firms, to form Sassoon Raffles Financial ("SRF") which was each held 50% by RFA and JSG.

-On 31st March, 2022, RFA served a notice of withdrawal from the Share Purchase Agreement to the Board of the Company taking consideration into the Cease Trade Order being issued by the Ontario and British Columbia Securities Commission to the Company on 6 January 2022.
-According to the Board of RFA, she and her Representatives and partners raised major concerns and issues particularly on the eligibility of the Company to commit the payment of the performance consideration in shares under the condition of such Order.
-In the event that the Company would not be allowed under the National Instrument 23-101 Trading Rules to issue new shares under such Order, the Company would be in a material breach of the buyer's performance of the Share Purchase Agreement.
+On 31st March 2022, SC served a notice of termination from the JVA to the Board of the Company taking consideration into the Cease Trade Order being issued by the Ontario and British Columbia Securities Commission to the Company on 6 January 2022.
+SC represented to the Board of the Company that SC had major concerns and issues on such Order that would produce an unfavorable effect on the ordinary business of both RFA and SC.

-After going through detailed assessment on the options available to the Company, the merits as well as financial impact of accepting the notice of withdrawal, the Board of the Company agreed with RFA to unwind the subject transaction and immediately dispose of all of the outstanding share capital of RFA to the owner of RFA at SGD2.00, with the effect as if the Share Purchase Agreement was not entered into between both parties.
-Based on the proforma management account of RFA, the net asset value as of 31st March 2022, and the net profit after tax for the financial period from the acquisition date to 31st March 2022, were both negative.
+After going through detailed assessment on the options available to the Company, the merits as well as financial impact of accepting the notice of termination, the Board of the Company agreed with SC to withdraw from the JVA and immediately dispose of the 51% interest in the outstanding share capital of RFA to SC at SGD1.00.
+Both parties agreed that the Company shall be released from all of its obligations to RFA following to such disposal.

+In addition, following to the disposal of RFA, the Company no longer has any interest in the joint venture agreement between RFA and the Joseph Sassoon Group that was announced on 4th March 2022.
+RFA and its joint venture had yet to commence any business and generated any income up to the date of the disposal.
+Both parties had also not contributed any funding to RFA.

 The Board of the Company is of the view that the above action does not produce material financial impact to the Company.